solana-foundation/developer-content/content/cookbook/transactions/add-memo.md

 ---
 title: How to Add a Memo to a Transaction
 sidebarSortOrder: 4
+description:
+  "Transactions come with metadata information about what was transacted.
+Learn how to add a memo to your transactions on Solana."
 ---

 Any transaction can add a message making use of the memo program.
 Currently the